-9.1 Yes.
-Failure to abide by the principles of good enforcement set out in the Regulators' Code (April 2014) which is issued under the Legislative and Regulatory Reform Act 2006, the Code for Crown Prosecutors and the Regulatory Enforcement and Sanctions Act 2008, may prejudice any enforcement action considered or taken by RTPHA.

-10.1 Failure to gain member approval will lead to the absence of an Enforcement Policy for RTPHA and therefore the absence of a framework upon which to base enforcement decisions.
+- 3 Who has been consulted and engaged? - 3.1 Senior Officers of the Riparian Authorities. - 4 What are the risks and resource implications? - 4.1 Failure to abide by the principles of good enforcement set out in the Regulators' Code (April 2014) which is issued under the Legislative and Regulatory Reform Act 2006, the Code for Crown Prosecutors and the Regulatory Enforcement and Sanctions Act 2008, may prejudice any enforcement action considered or taken by RTPHA. - 4.2 Failure to gain member approval will lead to the absence of an Enforcement Policy for RTPHA and therefore the absence of a framework upon which to base enforcement decisions. - 5 Appendices and further information - 5.1 Appendix E River Tees Port Health Authority Enforcement Policy 2021